getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 SELECT * FROM users WHER... /* Query was too long, we truncated the end */
 ```

 We can successfully format all kinds of invalid SQL-looking strings.
-For example, the string `'SELECT * FROM (SELECT * FROM use..'` is very invalid, but is formatted as:
+For example, the string `'SELECT * FROM (SELECT * FROM use..'` is not valid SQL, but is formatted as:

 ```sql
 SELECT *